-Kalaya’an Mendoza (He/Him/Siya) is our new Director of Programmes-USA.
+Kalaya’an Mendoza (He/Him/Siya) is our Director of U.S. Programs.
 Kalaya'an resides on occupied Lenape territory.
-He is a Queer, Hard of Hearing Filipino American organizer and human rights activist who has been engaged in nonviolent civil resistance for the past two decades with frontline communities from Turtle Island to Myanmar to Aotearoa.
+He is a Queer, Hard of Hearing, Filipino American organizer and human rights activist who has been engaged in nonviolent civil resistance for the past two decades with frontline communities from Turtle Island to Myanmar to Aotearoa.
 He is an award-winning facilitator on holistic safety and security and a recognized expert in disaster preparedness.
 His work in the last year has focused on community safety, mutual protection, tactical safety, and security training, and on-the-ground support for human rights defenders during the uprisings for Black lives of this summer and in the shadow of the rise of white supremacist violence.
 He is the cofounder of Across Frontlines, an organization that works alongside frontline human rights defenders to keep their communities safe from state and non-state actor violence.

-Amira Warren-Yearby (She/Her) is our new Volunteer Coordinator.
+Amira Warren-Yearby (She/Her) is our Volunteer Coordinator.
 Amira grew up and currently lives in St. Paul, but calls the entire Twin Cities region home.
 Amira graduated from the University of St. Thomas in 2019 with a degree in Communication, Journalism and Related Programs and minor in film studies.
 During her time in college, Amira served as President of the Black Empowerment Student Alliance.
 Amira served her community in two Americorps roles, first as Early Intervention and Outreach Specialist VISTA and then as Digital and Video Content Specialist with NeighborWorks Home Partners before joining NP.